loanminting/docs/loanminting_architecture_v0_1.md

 loanNAV ≈ PV(DebtDue) − BorrowerPutValue(P_market, σ, τ)
 ```

-- **PV(DebtDue)** — present value of principal plus accrued interest due at maturity, discounted at the risk‑free rate to reflect only time value.
+- **PV(DebtDue)** — present value of principal plus accrued interest due at maturity, discounted at the risk‑free rate.
 - **BorrowerPutValue** — value of the borrower’s embedded put option on their collateral, which rises with higher volatility (σ), lower market prices (P_market), or longer remaining time to maturity (τ).
 - Loan NAV decreases as collateral value falls or volatility increases, and rises as risk subsides.